jvictore/api-beers/README.md

 - Api

 To authenticate the API we'll use JWT Auth, we'll get the token via the login route.
-The users information are stored in a MySQL Docker Container, and the beer information in a different MongoDB Docker Container.
+The users information are stored in a MySQL Docker container, and the beer information in a different MongoDB Docker container.
 To interact with the databases we'll have another two containers: Adminer and Mongo-Express.

 There is a MvnBuilder container that uses a dependency cache so that the application does not take long to start.